artefactual/archivematica-docs/admin-manual/installation/installation.rst

    sudo apt-get update
    sudo apt-get install archivematica-storage-service

+**Create new Storage Service user**

+Archivematica Storage Service 0.8.0 introduces a new security feature - each user is assigned an API key.
+All api interactions with the storage service require the use of an api key, including from the Archivematica Dashboard.

+Log into the Storage Service with your existing credentials.
+Go to the Administration tab, and then select 'users' from the menu on the left.
+Create a new user.
+Once you have finished creating the new user, copy the api key that is displayed on the 'edit user' page.
+You will need this later after upgrading the Dashboard.

 **Update Archivematica**

 It is always a good idea to make a backup of your archivematica database